Updated July 10, 2023

 Identifying the Risk and Creating a Risk Register

 Use a brainstorming session with the project team members, subject matter experts, and stakeholders to gain an insight into categories and proper identification of risks.
-The SMEs can be executives from an outside perspective looking in the project.
+The SMEs can be executives from an outside perspective looking at the project.

 - Unique identification